reorg/pg_repack/doc/pg_repack.rst

 ``-o COLUMNS [,...]``, ``--order-by=COLUMNS [,...]``
     Perform an online CLUSTER ordered by the specified columns.

+``-X CONDITION``, ``--where-clause=CONDITION``
+    Only repack rows that satisfy the specified condition.
+The condition is a SQL WHERE clause that is applied to the table being repacked.
+    This can be useful for selectively repacking only a portion of a table.
+    Note that the condition specifies which rows WILL remain in the table after repacking, not which rows will be deleted.

 ``-n``, ``--no-order``
     Perform an online VACUUM FULL.
 Since version 1.2 this is the default for non-clustered tables.